-From fall into spring, the wood turtle generally occurs along clear, moderate to fast-moving perennial streams (often within deciduous forests) where it hibernates in undercut stream banks, in burrows, under root masses, in thick leaf packs, occasionally in debris piles near water, or lying on the stream bottom.
+From fall into spring, the wood turtle generally occurs along clear, moderate to fast-moving perennial streams (often within deciduous forests) where it hibernates in undercut stream banks, in burrows, under root masses, in thick leaf packs, occasionally in debris piles near water, or lying on the bottom.
 Aquatic habitat with pockets of deeper, but flowing water with overhanging banks and snags suitable for overwintering are features necessary for the wood turtle to survive the aquatic winter-phase of its life cycle.
 Wood turtles do not generally occur in lentic water bodies, and in winter, are almost exclusively found in and around clear, well oxygenated streams with short or no freeze-over periods (Akre, 2002).

-In Virginia, wood turtles emerge from their overwintering stream hibernacula in March, when water temperatures reach 15°C (59°F).
+In Virginia, wood turtles emerge from their overwintering stream hibernacula in March, when water temperatures reach $15^{\circ}C$ ( $59^{\circ}F$ ).
 Upon emergence, they begin to forage, mate, and search for nesting sites.
 Their nesting season is from late May through early July.
 Wood turtles strongly prefer to nest in areas that are generally very sandy, bare, well exposed to solar radiation, and close to water, but elevated (Akre, 2002).
-The turtles remain active from April to October, even in cold weather, and return to streams to hibernate during late fall when stream temperature remains below 6°C (43°F).
+The turtles remain active from April to October, even in cold weather, and return to streams to hibernate during late fall when stream temperature remains below 6°C ( $43^{\circ}F$ ).
 In summer, it is primarily terrestrial, and many individuals oversummer in the floodplains of their wintering streams, though some disperse much further overland and sometimes wander across different watersheds.

-During the time of the survey, water temperatures were 8 °C on December 16 and 1 °C on December 22, which were favorable for locating wood turtles in the streams since wood turtles emerge from their hibernacula at water temperatures of 15 °C. Air temperatures were 10 °C on December 16 and 2°C on December 22.
-The wind speed was estimated at 5-10 miles per hour for both days of the survey.
-The relative humidity was 80% on December 16 and 44% on December 22.
+During the time of the survey, water temperature was 1 °C, which is favorable for locating wood turtles in the streams since wood turtles emerge from their hibernacula at water temperatures of 15 °C. Air Temperature was 2 °C. The wind speed was estimated at 15 miles per hour.
+The relative humidity was 44%.

-Based on our habitat evaluation, many of the unnamed tributaries to The Glade within the study area lack suitable aquatic wood turtle habitat.
-These streams do not contain enough water during the over-wintering period to provide winter-phase habitat for wood turtles (Photos #2-5).
+Based on our habitat evaluation, much of the study area along The Glade provides marginal terrestrial and winter-phase habitat for wood turtles (Attachment I).
+Other areas such as non-perennial streams do not contain enough water during the over-wintering period to provide winter-phase habitat for wood turtles (Photo #1).
 Therefore, a systematic search for the presence of wood turtles was not conducted in these streams during this study.

-However, there are areas along The Glade that provide marginal terrestrial and winter-phase habitat for wood turtles (Attachment I).
-Terrestrial wood turtle habitat consists of a mature forested floodplain containing potential plant species for foraging (Photos #4 and 5), such as such as common greenbriar (Smilax rotundifolia), blackberries (Rubus sp.), honeysuckles (Lonicera sp.), and grapes (Vitus sp.).
+Terrestrial wood turtle habitat within the study area consists of a mature forested floodplain containing potential plant species for foraging (Photo #2), such as greenbriars (Smilax rotundifolia), honeysuckles (Lonicera spp.), and grapes (Vitis spp.).
 Although mature forest is present for foraging, the streams within the study area are incised and provide little accessibility for wood turtles to access the floodplain, thus these areas are considered marginal.
-Marginal winter-phase wood turtle habitat was found in 16 mapped features, including root wads, undercut banks, a log jam and a tree fall.
+Marginal winter-phase wood turtle habitat is present in 22 areas (Data Sites 1-22; Attachment I) and includes 16 undercut banks (Photos #2,4,5,7), 15 rootwads (Photos #5-6), 6 snags (Photos #7-8), 4 logjams (Photos #9-10), and 4 leafpacks (Photos #11-12).
 In addition to these habitat features, less suitable habitat features were observed, but not recorded.
 These features included transient logs likely to be displaced following storm events and rootwads or undercut banks that were located above ordinary high water and would not be continuously submerged to provide overwintering habitat.
 Table 1, below contains the number of observations of each habitat type.